mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/home-rentals.md

     ```

 !!!
-Warning "From now ownwards we will use the table `#!sql example_db.demo_data.home_rentals` make sure you replace it for `files.home_rentals` if you are connecting the data as a file."
+Warning "From now onwards we will use the table `#!sql example_db.demo_data.home_rentals` make sure you replace it for `files.home_rentals` if you are connecting the data as a file."

 ### Understanding the Data